utilitywarehouse/shared-kustomize-bases/elasticsearch/README.md

   rolling them automatically with Vault.
 This is due to the fact that ElasticSearch supports either static credentials or IAM role token created by OIDC (available only in EKS) ([source](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/repository-s3.html#iam-kubernetes-service-accounts)).
+  Once you have run `make plan` and `make apply` you can capture the outputs you need using command `make show ARGS="-json"`.

 2. Patch the ElasticSearch manifest in order to provide the credentials Example patch can be found [here](example/env-patch.yaml).